jennhoward/HowardJenniferIT1025/Lab 5/readme.md

 ## Cryptography
 * Type a message in the "Caesar Cipher Exploration box and turn the wheel to encrypt your message.
 Then explain the encryption here:

+I was able to find a tri-box version online to play with.
+It did not have a wheel.
+Box 1 - my message: I do rainbows and smiley faces not not holidays and hearts.
+Box 2 - Encrypted message: Q lw ziqvjwea ivl auqtmg nikma vwb vwb pwtqliga ivl pmizba.
+Box 3 - the cypher/shift: This was an 8 letter shift and it looks like gobbltygook.

 * Type a message in the "Frequency Fingerprint Exploration" box and a) Explain the result. b) Would it be different for different languages?

+(a) I cannot find a version online to play with. (b) It would be differment in different languages because they have different alphabets and their letter frequencies would also be different.

 * What is a "Polyalphabetic cipher?"
 Type a message in the "Polyalphabetic Exploration" box as well as a shift word.
 Explain the result.

+A Polyalphabetic cipher based on substitution using multiple substitution alphabets of whch The Enigma Machine is a more complex version.
+The message is broken into blocks of equal length, then each position in the box is encrypted using a different simple substitution cipher key.
+I cannot find a version online to play with.

 ## Brute Force
 * What is Brute-Force and how does it relate to Kerckhoffs's principle?

+Kerckhoffs's Principle "states that a cipher should still be secure even if everyone knows how the cipher works and someone else has the ciphertext."
+If a Brute-Force method can be used to break a cipher then it is not a secure cipher.

 # Conclusion
 Summarize how this lab was useful to you and what you learnt that really interested you!

+Flowcharts are excellent ways of visualizing logic and processes, and there is software theat makes them easy to creat and share.
+I learned more about how networks can be assembled with various hardware configurations and tolopogy applications.
+Confidentiality, Integrity, and Availability are the three most importand components of cyber security and how these have been improved to become more dynamic over the decades.
+Multi-factor authentication is a more secure way to control access to data.
+I learned about the Caesar and Polyalphabetic ciphers.
+Frequency Fingerprint analysis and Brute-Force can be used to easily break the Caesar Cipher.